Codaisseur/taste-of-code-samples/README.md

 Welcome to the end of our Javascript afternoon program.
 We have some additional exercises lined up for you

+Let us end this with putting our work online on bitballoon.com

 Dessert
 ===================================